jumiknows/pdf-audiobook/README.md

 # PDF Audiobook Converter

-Transform research papers and documents into audio summaries that you can listen to on the go.
-This application extracts text from PDFs, generates intelligent summaries, and uses browser text-to-speech to read them aloud with synchronized highlighting.
+Transform PDFs into audio summaries that you can listen to on the go.
+This application extracts text from PDFs, generates intelligent summaries using extractive AI, and uses browser text-to-speech to read them aloud with synchronized highlighting.

 ## Features

-- **User Authentication** - Secure registration and login with JWT tokens
+- **User Authentication** - Secure registration and login with Supabase Auth
-- **PDF Upload** - Upload and store PDF documents
+- **PDF Upload** - Upload and store PDF documents in Supabase Storage
-- **Automatic Text Extraction** - Server-side PDF text extraction
+- **Automatic Text Extraction** - Client-side PDF text extraction using PDF.js
-- **Smart Summarization** - AI-powered summarization using keyword extraction
+- **Smart Summarization** - Extractive AI summarization with customizable length
 - **Audio Playback** - Browser text-to-speech with real-time highlighting
 - **Position Memory** - Resume listening from where you left off
 - **Document Management** - View, play, and delete your uploaded documents